Cisco® CCNP Remote Access Exam Cram Notes.

 Aux.
 Port: Line 65.
 Note that Auxiliary port is assigned a line number next to async lines (async lines are also known as tty lines).

 There are two different kinds of configurations required to make an asynchronous port to place and receive calls.
 These are:

 Line configuration commands allow you to configure the modem parameters such as line speed, flow control, etc.

 Interface configuration commands allow you to configure the protocol aspects such as encapsulation, authentication etc. The distinction between these two configurations must be known clearly!

-7.1 Given below are various types of interfaces / cables that are supported for connecting Cisco routers to the
+7.1 Given below are various types of interfaces / cables that are supported for connecting Cisco routers to the external networks:

 1. Asynchronous connections make use of RJ-11 cables between the modem's line port ad the telephone company jack.
 If the modem is external to the router, a EIA/TIA-232 cable is required between the router and the modem.
 DB-60 end of the cable is connected to the router and DB-25 end of the cable is connected to the modem.